insilichem/gpathfinder/docs/input.rst

 - **genes**.
 List of descriptors used to define an individual
 - **objectives**.
 The list of functions that will evaluate your individuals.

-Normally, you can start from one of our standard input files, where Genetic Algorithm parameters have been set to appropiate values for a general case:
+Normally, you can start from one of our standard input files, where Genetic Algorithm parameters have been set to appropiate values for a general case.
+You should choose the input file depending on the following:

+- What kind of experiment you want to perform: discover (un)binding pathways or analyze a known pathway (initial and final points given in advance).
+- If you want to minimize the receptor samples before starting the actual calculation or not.
+- What method you will use to evaluate the solutions (clashes, vina, smina).

 .. csv-table::
    :header: "Link", "Use", "Minimization", "Clashes", "Vina", "Smina"